Eric-Babi/Osticket-pre-conditions/README.md

 </p>

 <h1>osTicket - Preconditions and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial spells out the preconditions and installation procedures of Osticket, an open-source help desk ticketing system.<br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Virtual Machines in Microsoft Azure Environment
-- Remote Desktop
+- Windows Remote Desktop
 - Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>

 - Windows 10</b> (21H2)
+- 2 VCPUs to improve performance and responsiveness in case of concurrent use and large influx of requests and database queries.

 <h2>List of Prerequisites</h2>

 - Enable IIS to host website osTicket
-- Install MySQL server for database in osTicket
+- Install MySQL server which will be used by Ostickets to store application data such as configurations, users and ticket details.
 - Installing/configuring osTicket
 - Enabled osTicket to fetch/process email
 - Create database for osTicket